kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 And in that light, the behaviour based management systems focus on what's known as the continuous performance management.
 Those normally manifest as weekly 1-on-1s and regular coaching sessions.
-The idea is that rather than wait for annual or quarterly reviews, a person gets immediate feedback--both positive and negative-- for their behaviour.
+The idea is that rather than wait for annual or quarterly reviews, a person receives an immediate feedback to their behaviour; both positive and negative.
 Expectations are constantly reiterated and gaps are addressed before they develop into actual problems.

 This approach allows the people to reach their optimal performance levels and become productive as quickly as possible.
 Which, in turn, leads the positive